-Several daily crossings from Oskarshamn connect to Gotland Island (Visby), Oland Island (Grankullaviken) and Bla Jungfrun Island (aka Blakulla - uninhabited island / nature park).
-Port Oskarshamn is a seaport in Kalmar County (southwest of Nynashamn), with capacity to handle container carriers and bulk cargo ships (dry and wet).
-The port has total quay-length 2,7 km (1,7 ml), max depth / draft 11 m (36 ft), Ro-Ro terminal (serving roll-on / roll-off ships), gantry cranes, covered storage (warehouses), oil and chemical silos.
-In the port (harbour's southern side) is located Oskarshamnsvarvet Sweden AB - shipbuilding yard established in 1863.
+Several daily crossings from Oskarshamn connect to Gotland Island (Visby), Oland Island (Grankullaviken) and Bla Jungfrun Island (aka Blakulla - uninhabited island/nature park).
+Port Oskarshamn is a seaport in Kalmar County (southwest of Nynashamn), with a capacity to handle container carriers and bulk cargo ships (dry and wet).
+The port has total quay-length 2,7 km (1,7 ml), max depth/draft 11 m (36 ft), Ro-Ro terminal (serving roll-on / roll-off ships), gantry cranes, covered storage (warehouses), oil and chemical silos.
+In the port (harbor's southern side) is located Oskarshamnsvarvet Sweden AB - shipbuilding yard established in 1863.
 The shipyard has floating drydock, gantry crane, slipway, 318 m (1043 ft) long quay.

 Shipboard facilities and amenities

 Note: More information on onboard facilities will be available as soon as DESTINATION GOTLAND announce more details about the new build.

 The ship's main dining facilities include Food Market Restaurant (Restaurangtorg) and Bistro Lounge (Bistrosalong) - both located on Lounge Deck 7 (Salongdack), There is a Conference Room (located aft-portside on Lounge Deck 7) that can be booked for group meetings and conferences at sea.

 The ship offers a total of four Seating Lounges fitted with comfortable reclining Pullman seats.
 Lounge seating prices are based on deck location:

 - Front Lounge (Forlig Salong / 360-degree forward views)